modular-magician/terraform-provider-google-beta/website/docs/guides/getting_started.html.markdown

 identifies the provider for Terraform, `compute` indicates the GCP product family, and `instance` is the resource name.

-Google provider resources will generally, although not always, be named after the name used in `gcloud`/the REST API.
+Google Beta provider resources will generally, although not always, be named after the name used in `gcloud`/the REST API.
 For example, a VM instance is called [`instance` in the API](https://cloud.google.com/compute/docs/reference/rest/v1/instances).
 Most resource field names will also correspond 1:1 with their `gcloud`/REST API